feeleen/RoslynCodeCleaner/README.md

 A powerful experimental .NET tool for detecting and removing unused code (types, methods, and using directives) from your solutions using Roslyn analyzers.

+## Should I use it?

+If you have big legacy solutions with lot of a projects and tons of classes - then this tool may help you to remove unused classes.
+At least you may try it.

 ## ⚠️ Warning

 **Make sure you have committed all your changes before using this tool!** This tool modifies and deletes files automatically when using `--auto-delete` mode.